Etherne1/otus_network_engineer/Lab03/readme.md

 Record the first IP address in the Addressing Table for R2 G0/0/1.

 </details>
+### Step 1: Cable the network as shown in the topology.
 <details>
  <summary>Step3: Configure basic settings for each router.</summary>